st3llabr1/essays/Latimer_Draft/README.md

 ## Author: Bayla Singer

+.ve-media wc:Lewis_latimer.jpg left width=80% caption="Lewis Latimer"

 Lewis Latimer constructed both his personal life and his technical career as concrete examples of his philosophical approach to the place of blacks in American life after the Civil War.
 Although some African Americans proposed resegregating themselves, and others thought that freedmen's occupational advance should proceed by small steps (and take several generations), Latimer preferred to insist that blacks were full American citizens, and he conducted himself accordingly.
 Applying his own considerable talent to the opportunities that presented themselves, Latimer chose to position himself as an example to both races of what could be accomplished in a context of racial integration and unhesitating professional aspiration.

-.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/bulb2.jpg right width=70% caption="Incandescent Electric Lamp, 1880"

 In his early career in Boston, Latimer was surrounded by technological communities that subscribed to the American myth that any poor boy could make his fame and fortune through invention and innovation.
 Contemporary American experience reinforced the dream with the success of Samuel Morse's telegraph, Oliver Evans's automated flour mills, and the triumphs of various American manufacturers at the first "world's fair," the exhibition at London's Crystal Palace in 1851.
 The Union victory in the Civil War seemed to open the way for African Americans to participate fully in the American dream, and Latimer set his course accordingly.

-.ve-media default:https%3A//commons.wikimedia.org/wiki/File:Sunflower.jpg left width=70% caption="Water-Closets for Railroad Cars, U.S. Patent 147,363"

 Latimer began, as he recalled, with "a taste for drawing"[^1]  and became proficient as a draftsman.
 He also tried his hand at inventing.
 His first patent was granted in 1874, describing an improved water closet for railway cars[^2].
 Reading the application, a modern observer would probably agree that Latimer's "closed-bottom hopper" would have been preferable to the "open-bottom hopper" in use at the time.
 As the application notes, the existing apparatus was

 >*"neither agreeable to use nor wholly safe, the draft through the hopper being always excessive, while the annoyance from dust, cinders, and other matters thrown up from the track is so great as to forbid or discourage the use of the apparatus except under extreme circumstances."*

+.ve-media https://iiif.juncture-digital.org/wc:Sunflower.jpg/manifest.json left width=70% caption="Water-Closets for Railroad Cars, U.S. Patent 147,363"  right

 Given the superiority of the new design, and Latimer's own ambitions, it would have been exceedingly strange if Latimer and his colleague had indeed made no effort to market their new device.
 However, there is no record of any such attempt, and Latimer does not mention it in his autobiographical reminiscences.
 In Latimer's later years, he recalled that he had made "the drawings for the application for a patent upon the telephone" for Alexander Graham Bell.
 It is not clear exactly which patent Latimer might be referring to, since Bell received several patents based on applications made in the years 1875-1880, when Latimer might have been of assistance.
 Bell referred to all of these as "telephone patents."[^3] Latimer's detailed descriptions of the geographic proximity of his office to the place where Bell was teaching, and of meeting with Bell add credibility to his claim, although no supporting evidence has been found in either the Bell family papers or the patent applications themselves.
 Latimer's 1911 logbook reads as follows: